aneto0/MARTe2/Docs/User/source/core/configuration/slkparser.rst

 Lexical Analyzer
 ----------------

-The MARTe2 lexical analyzer recognizes five type of tokens:
+The MARTe2 lexical analyser recognizes five type of tokens:

 - STRING: any token beginning with a non-number character or enclosed by double quotes.
 - NUMBER: any token which could represent a number.